Butch Vig

 Bryan David "Butch" Vig (born August 2, 1955) is an American musician, record producer, and songwriter who is the drummer and co-producer of the rock band Garbage.
-Vig produced several alternative rock acts of the 1990s, including Nirvana, the Smashing Pumpkins, L7, and Sonic Youth.
-Notable albums he produced include Nirvana's diamond selling album Nevermind (1991), L7's Bricks are Heavy (1992), and the Smashing Pumpkins' Siamese Dream (1993).
+Vig produced for several alternative rock acts of the 1990s, including Nirvana, the Smashing Pumpkins, L7, and Sonic Youth.
+Notable albums he produced include Nirvana's diamond-selling album Nevermind (1991), L7's Bricks Are Heavy (1992), the Smashing Pumpkins' Siamese Dream (1993), and Green Day's 21st Century Breakdown (2009).

 A native of Wisconsin, Vig studied at the University of Wisconsin and performed in local bands Spooner and Fire Town.
 He set up his own recording studio in Madison, Smart Studios, with bandmate Steve Marker.
 After becoming well known as a producer, he formed and played drums with Garbage, which sold 17 million records over a ten-year period.
 Vig returned to producing full-time when Garbage went on hiatus in 2005.
 The band reconvened in 2010 to record material for their fifth album.
-In 2012, NME ranked Vig the ninth greatest producer of all time.
+In 2012, NME ranked Vig the ninth-greatest producer of all time.

 Early life

-Vig was born in Viroqua, Wisconsin, son of DeVerne William Vig (1922–2021) and Betty Jeanette (1931–2005), née Brewster.
+Vig was born in Viroqua, Wisconsin, son of DeVerne William Vig (1922–2021) and Betty Jeanette (née Brewster; 1931–2005).
 DeVerne Vig was a hospital staff doctor who practiced medicine with his twin, David, and their elder brother, Edward, in Viroqua for nearly forty years; Betty Vig was a music teacher and clinic administrator who played an active role in the community as a Sunday School teacher, Girl Scout leader, and director of the Country Club and Viroqua Bloodmobile Service.
 Vig has two siblings, Chris and Lisa.
 Vig acquired the nickname Butch as a child, due to the severe crew cut his father gave him.
 Vig studied piano for six years.
 After seeing The Who perform on The Smothers Brothers, he swapped his piano for a $60 drum kit.

 Moving to Madison, Vig enrolled at the University of Wisconsin to study film direction.